MicrosoftDocs/cpp-docs/docs/standard-library/duration-class.md

 title: "duration Class"
 ms.date: "03/27/2016"
 f1_keywords: ["chrono/std::chrono::duration", "chrono/std::chrono::duration::duration", "chrono/std::chrono::duration::count", "chrono/std::chrono::duration::max", "chrono/std::chrono::duration::min", "chrono/std::chrono::duration::zero"]
-ms.assetid: 06b863b3-65be-4ded-a72e-6e1eb1531077
 helpviewer_keywords: ["std::chrono [C++], duration"]
 ---
 # duration Class

-Describes a type that holds a *time interval*, which is an elapsed time between two time points.
+Describes a type that holds a *time interval*, which is the number of ticks over a time unit.
+For example, five minutes is five ticks, with each tick a minute apart.
+42 seconds is 42 ticks, with each tick a second apart.

 ## Syntax